Job cuts in tech sector spread, Microsoft lays off 10,000

 The company said in a regulatory filing Wednesday that the layoffs were a response to “macroeconomic conditions and changing customer priorities.”

-The company said it will also be making changes to its hardware portfolio and consolidating its leased office locations.
+The Redmond, Washington-based software giant said it will also be making changes to its hardware portfolio and consolidating its leased office locations.

 Microsoft is cutting far fewer jobs than it had added during the COVID-19 pandemic as it responded to a boom in demand for its workplace software and cloud computing services with so many people working and studying from home.